fullstackedorg/workspace/docs/Roadmap.md

 - FullStacked Dashboard.

-  - A dashboard web app to monitor your all your FullStacked web app deployed on the remote server.
+  - A dashboard web app to monitor all your FullStacked web app deployed on the remote server.

 - Island pattern for frontend.